alexge233/semanet/README.md

 The reason is most likely that returning all known sub-classes, would return a huge graph.
-Thus, if you wish to search all known sub-classes, you have to do multiple queries, which compared to hypernyms is a different approach.
+Thus, if you wish to search all known sub-classes, you have to do multiple queries, compared to hypernyms which requires a single query.

 ###Synonyms
 Synonyms simply denote words which are *almost* the same (or exactly the same).
-Thus, when you query synonyms, you will get a layer which contains your query word, as well as other words within the same layer.
+Thus when you query synonyms, you will get a layer which contains your query word, as well as other words (the synonyms).

 ###Antonyms
 As of version (0.1) I have not implemented antonyms.

 ###Contributor

-Alexander Giokas, **[a.gkiokas@warwick.ac.uk]**
+- Alexander Giokas, **[a.gkiokas@warwick.ac.uk]**